Privacy Policy

 • The names of any respondents

-• Team-level results for teams within the organisation in which less than 10 people have responded
+• Results for any teams within the organisation (eg: a business unit, or region) in which fewer than 2 people have responded

 Rule of 20

 Filter enquiries are also subject to the rule of 20.
-For example, the dashboard allows administrators to search the results by gender or age.
-If the query is to show results of ‘women’ between the ages of 20 and 40, no results will be shown unless there were 20 women in that age range.
+For example, the dashboard allows Organisational Administrators to filter results by gender or age.
+If the query is to show results for ‘women’ between the ages of 20 and 40, no results will be shown unless there are at least 20 women in that age range.

 We store all users’ information on servers protected by world-leading standards of data integrity.

-In Australia, all databases containing users’ data are stored on our Amazon Web Services (AWS) servers in Sydney, Australia.
-We have the capacity to make our service available to clients off servers located anywhere in the world, pursuant to their needs and any legislative requirements for the storage of personal data.
-There are no other outsourcing companies involved in collection and data storage.
-In EU jurisdictions, data is hosted at AWS servers in Berlin, Germany.
+In Australia, all databases containing survey users’ data are stored on our Amazon Web Services (AWS) servers in Sydney, Australia.
+We have the capacity to make our services available to clients using other servers located anywhere in the world, pursuant to their needs and any legislative requirements for the storage of personal data.
+In EU jurisdictions, survey data is hosted at AWS servers in Berlin, Germany.

 Encryption

-The admin dashboard is only accessible to organisational admins with a password.
-All admin passwords are SSL encrypted using the Hash function, meaning that nobody has access to them—including the Diversity Atlas team.
+The Diversity Atlas survey administrator dashboard is only accessible to Organisational Administrators with a password.
+These passwords are SSL encrypted using the Hash function, meaning nobody has access to them—including the Diversity Atlas team.

 Diversity Atlas uses column-based encryption to offer additional protection to the information provided by respondents in a Diversity Atlas survey.